Santa Clarita and Northern Los Angeles County Area

 Related pages:

 On 6-9-2005 the largest of the two was really putting on weight, eating arguta host.
-It's yellow spots were still the same, but the white bands had changed to a pinkish color.
-It's really uite a striking coloro combination and these photos don't really to it justice.
+Its yellow spots were still the same, but the white bands had changed to a pinkish color.
+It's really quite a striking color combination and these photos don't really to it justice.

 A 3rd instar larva with exceptionally light coloration (2 left images), compared to other indra larva.
 It is also lighter than the other 3rd instar larva found nearby (right 2 images).

-These images show the 4th instar (1st photo - sorry for the blur), the whole herd - all 10 larvae are (some partially) visible in the second photo.
+The first image below shows the 4th instar (sorry for the blur).
+The whole herd - all 10 larvae - are mostly visible in the second photo.
 The third photo without the flash shows more of the true-to-life color.
 Note the lighter middle band in the 5th instars, where the "saddle" of earlier instars would be.
-The fourth is a group of 5th instars resting on a single sprig.
+The fourth photo is a group of 5th instars resting on a single sprig.
 6-10-2005

 The next day (6-11-2005) we go out into the sun for some different lighting.
 Hopefully the coloration can be more accurately captured in the sunlight.
 First, a couple of shots of the largest 5th instar, top and side views.
 Then, 4 shots of the 3rd instar with the very light coloration.
 There seems to be more white markings on this one than any other indra larvae I've found so far.